FlagOpen/FlagEmbedding/Long_LLM/activation_beacon/README.md

   - train with 80000 texts within 9 hours;
   - most training samples are shorter than 4096.

+## Note
+Activation Beacon is a working project.
+We have released newer code in the [new folder](./new/), which support:
+- deepspeed-3 training
+- fine-tuning and evaluating with chat template
+- needle-in-a-haystack evaluation

+You can use code there if you're interested.
+The code in this current folder will be deprecated in the future.

 ## Environment
 The main dependencies are:
 ```